autisoid/xWhiteys_SDHLT/README.md

 - **DETAILCUTLVL** texture family, which acts like **func_detail** fully.
 They don't seal the map, nor block VIS.
 Sets **detaillevel** for the brush it's applied on to accordingly to the texture's name.
 - **NOCLIPDETAILCUT** texture, which acts like **DETAILCUT** and **NOCLIP** together.
 - **NCDETAILCUTLVL** texture family, which acts like **DETAILCUTLVL** and **NOCLIP** together.
+- **CLIPHULLTRIGGER** texture, which acts like CLIPHULL1, CLIPHULL3 and AAATRIGGER together.
+This very tool texture generates clipnodes only for HULL1 and HULL3, useful on very large and detailed maps which can't use `-nohull2` for a reason.
+Can be used instead of AAATRIGGER, but large entities as like bullsquids, gonarch won't be able to touch the brush with this texture applied on to.
+- **black** texture, was seen before but got a better look.
+In the game, it will look normal, though.
+- **black_HIDDEN** texture, was seen before but got a better look as well.
+In the game, it will look normal, though.
+- **sky** texture, was seen before but got a better look as well.

 ### Compile parameters